Get the Glossary

-Parents Working From Home During COVID-19: How to Manage the Workday
+Parents Working From Home: How to Manage the Workday

-Being a working parent is even harder as childcare and education fall to parents amid COVID-19.
-We share top tips to help working parents respond to the challenge.
+Being a working parent is harder than ever as more companies allow remote work.
+We share top tips to help parents working from home to respond to the challenge.

 Amanda Beach

-If things weren’t already difficult with the arrival of the COVID-19 illness itself, we’re now approaching a time when working from home is part of what’s being called “the new normal.”
-As we navigate the coronavirus and adjust to this new way of working, we’re faced with even more challenges when it comes to caring for ourselves and our families.
+If parenting wasn’t already difficult enough, we’re now in a time when working from home is standard.
+As we continue working remotely, parents are faced with more challenges when it comes to caring for themselves and their families.

-If you’re one of many working parents who are now taking on daycare and homeschooling responsibilities, we know the struggles you’re going through.
-Check out our list of tips, tricks, strategies, and resources that may help you find your footing as you start wearing all the hats at home.
+If you’re one of many working parents who take on daycare responsibilities, we know the struggles you’re going through.
+Check out our list of tips, tricks, strategies, and resources that may help you find your footing as you wear all the hats at home.

 Having enough hands